Vaishnavi6825/Git-and-Github-Workshop/README.md

 -How do you switch to the `update-content` branch?  <br>
 ANSWER: git checkout update-content <br>

-7. Make Changes on the Branch:
+7. Make Changes on the Branch:<br>

 - 	What command would you use to append the text 'This is a simple Git assignment.' to `hello.txt`?  <br>
 ANSWER: echo "This is a simple Git assignment" >> hello.txt <br>